unit72784/Diabolic-Drive/README.md

 ## How Stealthy can Diabolic Drive go ?
 **there are 4 main features that make Diabolic Drive very Stealthy**
-- **PCB design is in Universal Flash Drive PCB shape** .. for any person with a good security awareness plug in a generic look or very old fashioned USB 2.0 flash drive ( also has no embedded flash storage on it by the way ) might be a big problem so I decided to go with the trendy shapes of modern look USB3.0 flash drives and the most common available models , doing lots of recon getting many many models disassembled , identified the PCB dimensions and finally I managed to get a UNIVERSAL PCB shape that I need to design my PCB identical to it to help the Diabolic Drive be much more stealthy hiding itself in many many common USB 3.0 flash drive enclosures out there !
+- **PCB design is in Universal Flash Drive PCB shape.** For any person with good security awareness, plugging in a generic-looking or very old-fashioned USB 2.0 flash drive (which also has no embedded flash storage on it by the way) might be a big problem, so I decided to go with the trendy shapes of modern-looking USB3.0 flash drives and the most common available models.
+I did lots of recon, got many many models disassembled, identified the PCB dimensions, and finally managed to get a Universal PCB shape that I needed to design my PCB identical to it to help the Diabolic Drive be much more stealthy, hiding itself in many common USB 3.0 flash drive enclosures out there!
  **Disclaimer :  Enclosure in image below is for demonstration purposes only !**

 <p align="center">
 <img alt="Diabolic Drive hidden in enclosure" src="img/Diabolic Drive hidden in enclosure .jpg"  width="516">
 </p>

-- **plug in your Diabolic Drive to a USB port will raise only one USB plug in sound** just like the notification you hear when connecting a normal Flash Drive so your victim will never think there is more than one device connected to his computer at the same time .
+- **plug in your Diabolic Drive to a USB port will raise only one USB plug in sound** When Diabolic Drive is plugged into a host computer, it acts just like a regular USB flash drive, including any audio notifications you would normally hear when plugging in a new USB device.
+Your computer will identify Diabolic Drive as a flash drive, HID device, and virtual COM port simultaneously, but will only trigger an audio notification once, which is how a standard drive would behave.
 <p align="center">
   <a href="https://www.youtube.com/watch?v=JKw52I0WJpA">
     <img alt="Diabolic Drive Stealthy Feature 'audio notification ping once !' " src="https://i3.ytimg.com/vi/JKw52I0WJpA/hqdefault.jpg" width="640">